-This two-day weekend workshop is designed to take participants taken through the process of breaking down a complex problem and turning an idea into an actionable solution and finally making a business model for it.
+This two-day bootcamp is designed to take participants through the process of breaking down a complex problem and turning an idea into an actionable solution and finally making a business model for it.

 The entire workshop is delivered using Experiential Learning Pedagogy, which means as participants you will be engaging in hands-on activities rather than learning only theories.
 Get a chance to specifically work on your respective project ideas (if any) or pick a problem statement under the context of United Nations Sustainable Development Goals.

 |3||Introduction to the United Nations SDG Framework (background)|